octogroup/octogroup.github.io/README.md

 7. The website is mainly optimized for Chrome.<br>

 ### Style guidelines on visual page:
-We want to create a unified platform so we have use two font types.
+We want to create a unified platform so we have use two font types.<br>
 In head we have used ``font-family: "Open Sans"`` <br>
 In main we have used ``font-family: "Roboto"``